Bryan May

 May first stood for the Liberal Party in the 2011 federal election, where he finished third.
 May was acclaimed as the Liberal Party's candidate in Cambridge for the 2015 federal election in May 2015.

 On December 3, 2021, Prime Minister Justin Trudeau announced May's appointment as Parliamentary secretary to the Minister of National Defence, Anita Anand.

+In the 2025 Canadian federal election, he was unseated by Connie Cody.

 42nd Parliament of Canada

 During the 42nd Canadian Parliament May spoke in the House of Commons for the first time on December 11, 2015 to mark the death of a high-profile constituent.
 He has since spoken several times on various topics.
 On January 25, 2016, May introduced his first Private Member's Bill, Bill C-240.
 Bill C-240 is an act to amend the Income Tax Act to introduce a non-refundable tax credit for individuals who take first aid, CPR, and AED training.
 The bill was opposed by the Liberal government during second reading largely due to stated concerns about its fairness and effectiveness, added tax code complexity, and fiscal responsibility.
 After being referred to the standing committee on finance it was not proceeded with.